Exploited7/Funcaptcha-Solver/README.md

 - keep blob as undefined for no blob - do not keep it null .

 # ❓ Need help
-- Reach us on discord or telegram : @justmanooo
+- Reach us on discord : https://discord.gg/QYGEVYm5de